-The We Care Quilt (created in 2015-2016) is a community made quilt engaging Indigenous and non-Indigenous people to take a stance against violence against Indigenous women, girls, and two-spirit people.
+The We Care Quilt (2015-2016) is a community made quilt engaging Indigenous and non-Indigenous people to take a stance against violence against Indigenous women, girls, and two-spirit people.
 Individuals were able to make manifestations of their care by crafting a We Care Square.

 The project was facilitated by the University of Winnipeg’s Institute for Women’s and Gender Studies (Roewan Crowe, Christina Hajjar, & Erin Schwartz), the Manitoba Crafts Museum and Library (Marieke Gruwel & Andrea Reichert) and the We Care Campaign MMIW (Leah Gazan & Raine Hamilton).
 It was assembled and hand-quilted by Tracy Popp & Judy Stewart.